 Can you share a bit about your artistic journey?

-How would you describe your signature art style?
+How would you describe your signature style?

-What inspires you?
+What and who inspires you?

 Would you ever live anywhere else?